 - Updates for your ERP software must be installed as soon as they become available to stay abreast of the latest tactics employed by criminals and close any security gaps that the software provider has identified.

 - Unauthorised systems and the practice of “frankensteining” business software must be avoided, but a truly comprehensive ERP system will provide all the functionality your business requires.
 So there should be no need for additional software that multiplies risks by storing data in multiple places.

 The SynergERP advantage

-The Sage Business Cloud Enterprise Management product suite offers complete solutions with solid information security for your cloud-based ERP data.
+The Sage Business Cloud Sage X3 product suite offers complete solutions with solid information security for your cloud-based ERP data.
 SynergERP, strengthened by its partnership with SynergIT, is a provider you can count on to support your business with layered network security measures, robust software that’s properly configured for your unique business needs and guidance you can depend on to keep the cybersecurity risks in your IT ecosystem to an absolute minimum.

 To learn more about the strengths that you can pass on to your business, download our Sage X3 guide.